Breast cancer: Supportive care

 Many breast cancer therapies have side effects that can be alleviated with appropriate supportive care.
 Chemotherapy causes hair loss, nausea, and vomiting in nearly everyone who receives it.
 Antiemetic drugs can alleviate nausea and vomiting; cooling the scalp with a cold cap during chemotherapy treatments may reduce hair loss.
 Many complain of cognitive issues during chemotherapy treatment.
 These usually resolve within a few months of the end of chemotherapy treatment.
 Those on endocrine therapy often experience hot flashes, muscle and joint pain, and vaginal dryness/discomfort that can lead to issues having sex.
 Around half of women have their hot flashes alleviated by taking antidepressants; pain can be treated with physical therapy and nonsteroidal anti-inflammatory drugs; counseling and use of personal lubricants can improve sexual issues.

 In women with non-metastatic breast cancer, psychological interventions such as cognitive behavioral therapy can have positive effects on outcomes such as cognitive impairment, anxiety, depression and mood disturbance, and can also improve the quality of life.
 Physical activity interventions, yoga and meditation may also have beneficial effects on health related quality of life, cognitive impairment, anxiety, fitness and physical activity in women with breast cancer following adjuvant therapy.
+Meta-analyses also suggest that mindfulness and mindfulness-based interventions may improve emotional and physical well-being and quality of life in people with breast cancer, while reducing cancer-related fatigue.

 In-person and virtual peer support groups for patients and survivors of breast cancer can promote quality of life and companionship based on similar lived experiences.
 The potential benefits of peer support are particularly impactful for women with breast cancer facing additional unique challenges related to ethnicity and socioeconomic status.
 Peer support groups tailored to adolescents and young adult women can improve coping strategies against age-specific types of distress associated with breast cancer, including post-traumatic stress disorder and body image issues.